bioaerosol/sylva-dataportal-backend/README.md

 - `to`: End of requested timeline to get storage information about as ISO8601 (incl., w/o timezone, interpreted as UTC).
 Defaults to "end of today".
 - `devices`: Comma-separated list of devices to take into account.
 Defaults to "all"

+or

+- `dataset`: Name of dataset to create a workspace for.
+For the concept of datasets please refer to SYLVA documentation.

 **Response:**
 201 with created workspace object